-If you have never planted before, starting a garden can be a little daunting.
-But the benefits of stepping out of your comfort zones are plenty.
-Creating an organic garden reduces toxicity in soil, air, water and your body.
+3. Creates goodness for your family.
 Organic veggies have more flavour, so you get the real taste of food.
 Also, an organic garden is a positive contribution to the world as it reduces the continual poisoning of our planet.

-As a general rule, plant seeds at a depth of two times the width, or diameter, of the seed.
+As a general rule, plant seeds at a depth of two times the width or diameter of the seed.
 Cover the seed with soil and lightly press but don’t compact it.

 Pumpkin seeds often sprout from the compost pile.
 Seedlings enjoy a sunny position in the garden.
 Throw seeds directly into the garden bed.
-Pumpkin is a little greedy for space, so it may start to grow on top of other plants.
+Pumpkin is a little greedy for space, so the plant may start to grow on top of other plants.
 Train the shoots to grow up a trellis as a vertical garden.
 When pumpkins turn orange, around 90 to 120 days after planting, they are ready to pick.
 Cut the stems with a sharp knife, leaving a short piece of the branch.
 This will keep the pumpkin from decaying on the vine.

-Cucumbers plants like a warm sunny area that is mulched well.
+Cucumbers plants like a warm sunny area in the garden that is mulched well.
 They will start flowering at about 14 to 22 weeks, so give them a little love with natural fertiliser.
-As the cucumbers start to grow, pick them regularly as more cucumbers will follow.
+As the cucumbers start to grow, pick them regularly, as more cucumbers will follow.

 Corn is like grass.
 It likes well-drained soils and is hungry for nitrogen, so apply a good dose of your natural fertiliser.
 Corn is ready when the silk turns brown at about 60 to 100 days.
 Eat the same day as picking.
 They will be delicious.